 Can we use the squeeze indicator to make a profitable trading strategy?

 Let’s make some trading rules.
-We use the following assumptions:
+We use the following rules to make a strategy:

 - We use weekly bars (it seems to work better than daily)